-Transactions by asset classes referring to the underlying risk
+Transaction types by asset classes referring to the underlying risk

-Within the securitisation market, a trisection was established to differentiate the following asset classes according to underlying risk: Mortgage-Backed Securities ("MBS"), Collateralised Debt Obligations ("CDO"), and Asset-Backed Securities ("ABS").
+Within the securitisation market, a trisection was established to differentiate the following asset classes according to underlying risk: Mortgage-Backed Securities ("MBS"), Collateralised Debt Obligations ("CDO"), and other Asset-Backed Securities ("ABS").

-Mortgage-Backed Securities ("MBS") are types of asset backed securities collateralised by a pool of mortgages Securities issued by the SV are backed by the principal and interest of mortgage loans.
+Mortgage-Backed Securities ("MBS") are types of asset backed securities collateralised by a pool of mortgages.
+Securities issued by the SV are backed by the principal and interest of mortgage loans and, ultimately, the property serving as security for the loan.
 Investors receive payments of interest and principal derived from payments which are received on the underlying mortgage loans.
 In addition, a differentiation between Residential MBS ("RMBS") with underlying mortgages of individuals and Commercial MBS ("CMBS") with underlying mortgage loans secured by commercial properties is common.

-Collateralised Debt Obligations ("CDO") pool cash flow-generating assets, such as bonds, loans or credit derivatives.
+Collateralised Debt Obligations ("CDO") pool cash flow generating assets, such as bonds, loans or credit derivatives.
 Common types of transactions are Collateralised Loan Obligations ("CLO") or Collateralised Bond Obligations ("CBO").
 These transactions can be classified into static or dynamic structures.
 In a static structure, the entire portfolio is fixed at the closing date of the transaction.
 As a result, the assets are not actively replaced, irrespective of the performance of a single credit risk in the underlying portfolio.
-The underlying assets will only be substituted in the event of full repayments or defaults, but defaults cannot usually be replaced.
+The underlying assets will only be substituted in the event of full repayments or defaults, but non- or sub-performing assets are typically not replaced.
 In dynamic or actively managed transactions, which are more common, the asset manager can replace one or more underlying assets to decrease the credit risks or to increase the performance.
 This means that the assets will be exchanged and credit events may be avoided.

 Other Asset-Backed Securities ("ABS") represent the residual part and also the wider range of the securitisation market, which is characterised by the heterogeneity of the underlying assets.
-The underlying assets of ABS transactions may vary from consumer loans, secured credit card receivables, trade receivables, and student loans to securitisation of life-insurance policies, intangibles, etc.
+The underlying assets of ABS transactions may vary from consumer loans, secured credit card receivables, trade receivables, and student loans to securitisation of life insurance policies, intangibles, etc.